pytube/pytube/README.md

 ```

 Finally, if you're filing a bug report, the cli contains a switch called ``--build-playback-report``, which bundles up the state, allowing others to easily replay your issue.

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+### Code Formatting

+This project is linted with [pyflakes](https://github.com/PyCQA/pyflakes) and makes strict use of [Black](https://github.com/ambv/black) for code formatting.